 Come to a personal consultation with Plastic Surgeons of Lexington.
 Our doctors will show you how an eyelid lift will improve your look and vision.
 You can call our office at (859) 276-3883 to schedule an appointment or use our convenient online contact form.

 Plastic Surgeons of Lexington is a family practice that has proudly served central Kentucky for three generations.
+We also have THREE Board Certified Plastic Surgeons in our office.
 All combined, Dr. Hill, Dr. Lynch, Dr. Moore, and certified aesthetic nurse Holly Hodge have dozens of years of experience in the medical field to help patients feel better, recover faster, and improve self-confidence.

 Your consultation is your time to share details of your condition, and ideal results, so that we can better understand how to help.
 We’ll gather a sense of what you’re looking to gain during your consultation and your expectations for the procedure.
 Next, the skin laxity around the eyes will be examined.
 This helps us develop your personalized treatment plan and estimate your recovery time.
 After we’ve settled on an approach, we’ll walk you through the steps of your eyelid surgery and how it will refresh your look.
 Before you leave our office, our front desk will give you a list of personalized ways to prepare before your surgery appointment.
 Please follow them carefully to ensure a smooth procedure and beautiful results.